OWASP/owasp-mastg/risks/MASVS-CRYPTO/1-strong-crypto/insecure-random/risk.md

 ## Overview

-A pseudorandom number generator (PRNG) algorithm generates sequences based on a seed that may be predictable.
+A [pseudorandom number generator (PRNG)](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) algorithm generates sequences based on a seed that may be predictable.
 Common implementations are not cryptographically secure.
 For example, they typically use a linear congruential formula, allowing an attacker to predict future outputs, given enough observed outputs.
 Therefore, it is not suitable for security-critical applications or protecting sensitive data.

 ## Impact

-- Bypass Protection Mechanism: Using a non-cryptographically secure PRNG in a security context, such as authentication, poses significant risks.
+- **Bypass Protection Mechanism**: Using a non-cryptographically secure PRNG in a security context, such as authentication, poses significant risks.
 An attacker could potentially guess the generated numbers and gain access to privileged data or functionality.
 Predicting or regenerating random numbers can lead to encryption breaches, compromise sensitive user information, or enable user impersonation.

 ## Mitigations